FA Cup fourth round: Arsenal dumped out as Saints, West Ham, Brighton and Sheff Utd progress

-Arsenal were dumped out of the FA Cup on Saturday by Southampton, but Premier League trio West Ham, Brighton and Sheffield United all safely progressed.
+Arsenal were dumped out of the FA Cup on Saturday by Southampton, but Premier League sides Man City, West Ham, Brighton and Sheffield United all safely progressed.

 Saints KO holders after Gabriel OG